BYUHPC/sci-comp-course/assignments/treasure-hunt.md

 Once you have done so, navigate into `treasure_hunt` and modify the permissions of `which-file` to allow you to execute it.

-You will need to load a Julia environment module (e.g. `julia/1.9`) to successfully run `which-file`.
+You will need to load a Julia environment module to successfully run `which-file`.